aleen42/PersonalWiki/qa/cassandra.md

     - Order Preserving Partitioner(ordered):
         - Token will be a string.
         - It depends on the key to certain which nodes to be chosen
-        - *Notice: without InitialToken, system will take a 16 bits random strings which contain numbers and alphabets as the token.*
+        - *Notice: without Initial Token, system will take a 16 bits random strings which contain numbers and alphabets as the token.*
     - Collating Order Preserving Partitioner(ordered):
         - Token will be a byte.
         - Configurable sorting in different languages(**en_US** by default)